 Current Part M, Part-CAMO, Part 21, Part 145 and Part 147 regulations require organisations to ‘identify the root cause and ensure ‘corrective action to the satisfaction of the CAA for both audit non-conformances (findings) and occurrence reports.

-From a CAA perspective the quality of responses detailing with root cause, corrective and preventive actions varies considerably and is believed to contribute, at least in part, to repeat or similar non-conformances that can affect both safety and compliance.
+From a CAA perspective the quality of responses detailing with root cause, corrective and preventive actions vary considerably and is believed to contribute, at least in part, to repeat or similar non-conformances that can affect both safety and compliance.

-With the advent of Regulation (EU) No 376/20143 on the reporting, analysis and follow-up of occurrences in civil aviation, the Authority is required to assess all submitted Mandatory Occurrence Reports (MORs) / Voluntary Occurrence Reports (VORs) with respect to root cause and corrective actions to enable closure in ECCAIRS.
+With the advent of UK Regulation (EU) No 376/2014 on the reporting, analysis and follow-up of occurrences in civil aviation, the Authority is required to assess all submitted Mandatory Occurrence Reports (MORs) / Voluntary Occurrence Reports (VORs) with respect to root cause and corrective actions to enable closure in ECCAIRS.
 Poor organisational, root cause analysis and corrective action response plans could lead to organisations exceeding the reporting/closure times mandated by the regulation or a repeat of the occurrence internally due to inadequate identification of the true root cause.

-- Root cause analysis process document (CAP 1760) - provides detailed information on recommended practices with regard to identifying root cause.
+- Root cause analysis process document (CAP 1760) provides detailed information on recommended practices with regard to identifying root cause.

-- CAP 747 - Mandatory requirements for airworthiness
+- Mandatory requirements for airworthiness (CAP 747)

 - The Air Navigation Order 2016 (ANO) and Regulations

-- CHIRP The Confidential Human Factors Incident Reporting Programme
+- The Confidential Human Factors Incident Reporting Programme (CHIRP)